 The right hand is irrelevant, so use the right hand thumb alone, or a pick of course.

 Your goal is to execute the rising slurs with sufficient strength to splinter the fretboard, cut the string, and drive the fret into the fretboard.
 You want to execute the descending slurs with sufficient strength to break the string.
 One might stop a bit short of these goals, ☺ but that is the correct attitude.
 Do not try to make this exercise sound good or musical.
 Instead make every effort to make every single slur sound as loud as possible, and keep the execution precise and mechanical.
+It would be silly to use a metronome, because you should practice these slurs one at a time.

-Unlike the chords, arpeggios, and scales, there is no right-left coordination issue with slurs. consequently, very little time expended will produce prodigious improvement in a very short time, provided there is enough effort.
+Unlike the chords, arpeggios, and scales, there is no right-left coordination issue with slurs.
+Consequently, very little time expended will produce prodigious improvement in a very short time, provided there is enough effort.
 Practice this three or four times a week.
 If you do it daily, you are not doing it with enough effort.

 (1) (2) (3) (2) (3) (4) (3) (4) (5) (4) (5) (6)